KevinITS-site/KevinITS-site.github.io/index.md

 ---
 layout: default
 ---
-<h2 style="color: blue;">THE PROJECT</h2>
+<h2 style="color: blue;">ABOUT THE PROJECT</h2>

 <h3 style="color: blue;">Context</h3>

-ArCo: the knowledge graph of the Italian Cultural Heritage
+Within the "Information Technology Skills" course at the University of Bologna, we worked on a project to enrich the ArCo knowledge graph of the Italian Ministry of Cultural Heritage.

-Large Language Models: Gemini and ChatGPT

 <h3 style="color: blue;">Topic</h3>